pyxel00/Tales-of-Xenux/README.md

-# Tales-of-Xenux
+# Tales of Xenux
 A rimworld mod adding an ancient xenotype known as Xenux.
+Xenuxs are a very invasive species which mastered combat and space travel.